course-details-portlet

 Learning methods and activities

 Lectures and compulsory exercises.
-2/3 of the exercises must be approved to get access to the exam.
+50 % of the homework exercises must be approved to get access to the exam.
 The lectures and exercises are in English when students who do not speak Norwegian take the course.
-If the teaching is given in English the Examination papers will be given in English only.
+If the teaching is given in English the Examination papers will be given in English only, but they can be answered in Norwegian.
 Students are free to choose Norwegian or English for written assessments.

 Compulsory assignments